multiword/multiword.github.io/README.md

 ## Editing (for owners)

 If you are an "owner" of the [https://github.com/multiword](multiword) GitHub organization, you can publish changes by pushing to the main branch.
 It will take a few minutes until changes are visible on the Web.
+You can check the status on the project's [Actions](https://github.com/multiword/multiword.github.io/actions) page.

 ## Making pull requests on github (for other contributors)